Skip to content

 Background

 Unlike on a real device, Robolectric shares a single thread for both UI operations and Test code.
 By default, Robolectric will execute tasks posted to Loopers synchronously inline.
 This causes Robolectric to execute tasks earlier than they would be on a real device.
-While in many cases this has no observable effect it can lead to bugs that are hard to track down.
+While in many cases this has no observable effect, it can lead to bugs that are hard to track down.

 Consider the code below.
 When run on the UI thread on a device, the assertion would pass.